qinyigangedward/Ant_Simulator/README.md

 # How to import the program #

-Import the folder with UnityHub and run Unity Editor.
+Import the Ant_Simulator_Unitypackage in a new Unity 2D project.
 <br/>
 Source codes are in /Assets/Script